Debtor in Administration! – What to do

 There are varying levels of creditors and some take priority over others.
-There is 4 main different types of creditors in rank order as follows:
+There are 4 main different types of creditors in rank order as follows:

-Unsecured creditors – These are non preferential creditors.
+These are non-preferential creditors.
 Consisting of normal trade creditors, normally with unsecured debts.

-Shareholders – Shareholders would only receive some kind of payment once all other types of creditor have been paid in full.
+Shareholders would only receive some kind of payment once all other types of a creditor have been paid in full.